railsuser2014/openobject-doc-book-en/source/book/3/3_8/journals.rst

 This functionality is useful for limiting possible data entry errors.
 Also, in a bank journal it's possible to restrict the accounts that can be linked to a bank to classes 1 to 5.
 Using this you'd help prevent the user from making any false entries in the journal.

-.. tip::   **Advice**  *Control of data entry*
+.. tip:: Control of data entry

-	In accounting it's not a good idea to allow a data entry directly from bank account A to bank account B. If you enter a transaction from bank A to bank B the transaction will be accounted for twice.
+	In accounting it's not a good idea to allow a data entry directly from bank account A to bank account B.
+	If you enter a transaction from bank A to bank B the transaction will be accounted for twice.

-	To prevent this problem, pass the transaction through intermediate account C. At the time of data entry the system checks the type of account that's accepted in the bank journal: only accounts that aren't of type Bank are accepted.
+	To prevent this problem, pass the transaction through intermediate account C.
+	At the time of data entry the system checks the type of account that's accepted in the bank journal: only accounts that aren't of type Bank are accepted.

 	If your accountant defines this control properly, non-accounting users are prevented from transferring payment from one bank to another, reducing your risks.

 ..
 Copyright © Open Object Press.
 All rights reserved.